Round Ligament Pain

 How can I prevent round ligament pain?

 It’s not always possible to prevent round ligament pain.
-But you may be able to reduce the sudden movements that sometimes cause the pain:
+But you may be able to reduce the sudden movements that sometimes cause the pain such as:

-• Avoid lifting heavy things and standing for long periods of time during pregnancy.
-This will help lessen the stress on the uterus and round ligaments.
+• Avoid lifting heavy objects and standing for long periods of time during pregnancy.
+This will help lessen the stress on your round ligaments.

 • If you think you’re about to laugh, sneeze or cough, try leaning forward first.
-Try placing your hands under your baby bump for support.
+Try placing your hands under or over your belly for support.

-• Take your time changing positions.
+• Move slowly when changing positions.
 Try to avoid standing, sitting or rolling over suddenly.

-When should I call my doctor for round ligament pain?
+When should I call my healthcare provider for round ligament pain?

 Abdominal pain can be a symptom of other conditions, whether you’re pregnant or not.
 Seek medical attention right away if you have abdominal pain and other symptoms, such as: